trisha-sriram/Dockerfile-Generator/README.md

 # Dockerfile-Generator
-Generator to create dockerfile from any app
+Generator to create dockerfile for any app